Alberta to remove most COVID-19 isolation, testing requirements by mid-August | CBC News

 Outbreak management will also focus on high-risk settings, including "high-risk workplaces."
 Community outbreaks with a surge of severe outcomes will "be addressed as needed," the release says.

-Asymptomatic testing will no longer be recommended, but testing will remain available to people showing symptoms.
+In Phase 1, asymptomatic testing of contacts will no longer be recommended, but testing will remain available to people showing symptoms.

 "This will help reduce wait times and ensure timely results in the coming months," said Hinshaw.